 Have you ever connected to your home WiFi or public WiFi only to have your Youtube videos buffer or Facebook loading slowing or not at all?
 Yeah that’s happens to everyone lately.
 And it’s because a lot more devices are connecting to the internet via WiFi causing network congestion and interference.

 The 6th generation of WiFi dubbed WiFi IEEE 802.11 ax is expected to solve some of these challenges.
-WiFi 802.11 ax is due to be publicly released sometime in 2019 succeeding 802.11 ac the latest standard.
-The new standard is 10 times faster than the latest standard and is designed to operate in existing 2.4 GHz and 5GHz frequency spectrums.
+WiFi 802.11 ax also now being marketed as WiFi 6 since the adaption of the numeric version convention is due to be publicly released in late 2019 succeeding 802.11 ac the latest standard.
+The new standard is 10 times faster than the latest standard and is designed to operate in existing 2.4 GHz and 5GHz frequency spectrum.
 This means it will be backward compatible with WiFi 802.11 a/b/g/n/ac devices.

 Later on, WiFi 802.11n came in 2009 supporting up to four MiMO streams in both 2.4Gh and 5Ghz bands pushing speeds slightly higher to 150Mbps.
 WiFi 802.11ac aka Gigabit WiFi introduced MIMO-OFDM modulation on 2.4Gh and 5Ghz bands pushing speeds further to 1 Gbps using two spatial streams.